coolacid/docker-logstash-rabbitmq/README.md

 First Steps
 -----------

-git clone this repo
+- git clone this repo
-Download logstash-1.3.3-flatjar.jar and place in LS-Base
+- Download logstash-1.3.3-flatjar.jar and place in LS-Base

 Starting
 --------

-Start the RabbitMQ docker build first
+- Start the RabbitMQ docker build first
-Then the LS-Front (Because RabbitMQ needs exchange before clients) Then start as many LS-Backends as you see fit.
+- Then the LS-Front (Because RabbitMQ needs exchange before clients)
+- Then start as many LS-Backends as you see fit.

 Next Steps
 ----------

-Laugh mechanicly as things happey
+- Laugh mechanicly as things happen.
-Fork, and pull any suggestions ;)
+- Fork, and pull any suggestions ;)

 My Next Steps?
 -------------